stzi/NegativeScript/README.md

 ## What you need

 You need a way to execute a bash-script.
-And you need to have ImageMagick installed.
+And you need to have `ImageMagick` and `ufraw` installed.
 On macOS you can install it with homebrew.

   `#brew install imagemagick`
+  `#brew install ufraw`

 At the moment, the script assumes you have a directory full of RAW files from a Canon DSLR (*.CR2).